 How to Remedy It?

-Released on 3 May 2018, the guidelines have stipulated key principles in printing that would help companies and printing vendors to build data security policies as the way to avoid the occurrence of unwanted data disclosure caused by undetected printing mistakes, from the record management, the segregation of tasks, staff competency to the contingency plan.
+Released on 3 May 2018, the guidelines have stipulated key principles in printing.
+Essentially, this would help companies and printing vendors to build data security policies as a way to avoid the occurrence of unwanted data disclosure caused by undetected printing mistakes.
+Actions include record management, segregation of tasks, staff competency, and contingency planning.

-While no organisation or company is exempted from the possibility of data breaches, having a set of internal control in place makes a logical step.
+While no organisation or company is invulnerable from the possibility of data breaches, having a set of internal control in place makes a logical step.
 Another highlight in the guidelines is that PDPC also suggested companies to have a Data Inventory Map (“DIM”).
-DIM consolidates all data in one place and will help companies and print vendors to detect possible flaws in the printing lifecycle with proper data protection measures.
+DIM consolidates all data in one place.
+This will help companies and print vendors detect possible flaws in the printing lifecycle with proper data protection measures.

 Intentional (or unintentional) data leaks through the printed materials are as damaging as data breach due to cyber-attack.
-It is of utmost importance that companies and print vendors recognise the possible threats from printing pitfalls, be it unauthorised data viewing or unintentional data disclosure, and could do more harm than good to the company reputation.
-Therefore, every company needs to have a data security control in place to prevent the improper handling in printing and data security lapse.
+It is of utmost importance that companies and print vendors recognise the possible threats from printing pitfalls.
+Whether it is unauthorised data viewing or unintentional data disclosure, vigilance could do more harm than good to the company reputation.
+Therefore, every company needs to have a data security plan in place.
+This prevent improper handling in printing and data security lapse.